shallcro/metadata_test/markdown/icpsr_study_schema.md

 **Controlled Vocabulary:** N/A

-**Usage Notes:** Use a brief phrase, for example: 'Individual,' 'Family,' 'Household,' or 'Organization'; consult the [DDI Controlled Vocabulary for Analysis Unit](https://vocabularies.cessda.eu/vocabulary/AnalysisUnit?v=2.1.3&lang=en) as needed.
+**Usage Notes:** Use a brief phrase, for example: 'Individual,' 'Family,' 'Household,' or 'Organization'; when possible, conform to the [DDI Controlled Vocabulary for Analysis Unit](https://vocabularies.cessda.eu/vocabulary/AnalysisUnit?v=2.1.3&lang=en).

 **Examples:**